Skill Demand Index

 Salary data for Subcontractor Management is still accumulating.

-The most common pairings are Project Scheduling, Documentation & Reporting, Construction Project Management, Budget Management, Contract Review.
+The most common pairings are Project Management, Budget Management, Client Relationship Management, Project Scheduling, Construction Experience.
 Strengthening these alongside Subcontractor Management improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.